 Though the post game is there, Omer’s range from outside raises the eyebrows of most opponents.
 The big man’s face-up game nets on average of 1.5 attempts a night, on a quality 31.3% clip.
 There’s no speed advantage to get open, rather defenders simply accepting his gamble’s from three leaving him space — though he does yield results.

 In terms of if Yurtseven can transfer his play to the next level, I’d say yes (for the most part.)
 The face of the matter is, open looks passed around now simply are not going to be there for Yurtseven, though his size and strength inside would still make him a solid interior force.
 Setting screens should not be any problem being that most NBA guards would be caught up in his traps, the main point of enigma though comes from deep.
 Though numbers now suggest he’s a natural from beyond the arch, shooting was hardly in his forte while in college.
 If his soft-touch triples from the top of the key continue to elevate, there is real potential for Yurtseven to fill in as a backup down the line.

 Ten years ago, Yurtseven likely was a draft-day lock providing hardy usage to box-out opponents, muscle in the post, and set screens — times have changed.

-For a team like the Oklahoma City Thunder, Yurtseven hints what Horford has provided thus far, though the unproven three makes his hard to gauge.
+For a team like the Oklahoma City Thunder, Yurtseven hints at what Horford has provided thus far, though the unproven three makes him hard to gauge.
 Under an assumed bench gig, efforts alongside that of Maledon, Jerome, and Diallo make an interesting hypothetical given all three live off penetrations.